 - Unconscious or unable to be woken up

 After calling 9-1-1 place the individual on their side with their knee bent in the rescue position to prevent choking.

 If you are concerned a friend might have alcohol poisoning, Oregon passed a Medical Amnesty law (ORS 471.430.10 (a)) which means Eugene Police department will not cite you for a minor in possession (MIP) if you call for help with a medical emergency.

 Helping a Friend

 The misuse and abuse of alcohol and other drugs can keep you from being a successful student.
-If you, or someone you know, is struggling with alcohol and/or other drugs, take a look at the resources offered by the Substance Abuse Prevention and Student Success program, services at the University Counseling and Testing Center, the University Health Center, and the Collegiate Recovery Center.
+If you, or someone you know, is struggling with alcohol and/or other drugs, take a look at the resources offered by the Substance Abuse Prevention program, services at the University Counseling Center, the University Health Center, and the Collegiate Recovery Center.
 We are here to help you.

-If your friend has had too much to drink do not leave them alone or give them any food, don't take them for a walk or give the a shower to help sober them up.
-An individuals blood alcohol content can continue to rise long after they go to sleep.
+If your friend has had too much to drink, do not leave them alone or give them any food, don't take them for a walk or give them a shower to help sober them up.
+An individual's blood alcohol content can continue to rise long after they go to sleep.
 Time is the only thing that can make a person sober.
 When in doubt, call for emergency help.